wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 #### Condition type: EQUAL (`=`)

-The point value must match precisely with the comparison argument.
-For example, only `example` matches with the point value `example`.
+The value must match precisely with the comparison argument.
+For example, only `example` matches with The value `example`.

 !!! info "EQUAL condition type for the HOST header value"
     To cover more requests with the rules, we have restricted the EQUAL condition type for the HOST header.
 Instead of the EQUAL type, we recommend using the type IEQUAL that allows parameter values in any register.